 Step 3: Start to rip DVDs for free and fast.

 Save your video on your HDD or Mobile device.
 Click the Start button, and the actual DVD ripping process will be clearly shown.
+In the process, the software will automatically remove DVD copy protection and region limits.
+You no longer need to worry about whether your disc is NTSC or PAL, or whether it will play on your player.

 Start to rip DVDs for free and fast.